neohaskell/NeoHaskell/README.md

 If you want to learn about NeoHaskell itself, checkout [the NeoHaskell website](https://neohaskell.org).

-This guide is intended for streamlining the process of contributing to the NeoHaskell tooling.
+This guide is intended to streamline the process of contributing to the NeoHaskell tooling.

 The repository will be a mono-repo that contains all the